Lake O'Hara 2013

 The Lake O’Hara parking lot is located 12 km west of Lake Louise and 13 km east of Field, a short distance off the Trans-Canada Highway.

 Reservations are required to take the bus to Lake O'Hara for day use and camping.
 A reservation fee applies.
 The bus operates from June 14 to September 30 (start and end dates vary year to year).
-You may reserve up to three calendar months in advance of your visit, by telephone only.
+You may reserve up to three calendar months in advance of your visit, by telephone only and are usually booked within the first hour that the reservation line is open.

 There are no restrictions on the number of people who wish to hike the 11 km access road.
 Reservations are not required for buses returning from Lake O'Hara, but a one-way cash fee is collected.